-For both public and private organizations, running an assessment and identifying gaps are critical to creating a sound budget to strengthen your cybersecurity program.
-Mitigation and remediation steps should be identified with various paths to choose from, for example using one technology versus another to fulfill a certain area in the Framework.
+For both public and private organizations, running an assessment and identifying gaps is critical to creating a sound budget to strengthen your cybersecurity program.
+Mitigation and remediation steps should be identified with various paths to choose from, for example using one technology versus another to fulfill a certain area in the NIST Framework for Improving Critical Infrastructure Security.
 Having a proactive plan in place for all areas, especially if you are able to prioritize them and thus won’t get to all of them immediately, will give you more flexibility when you actually start to execute your budget.

 Running a risk-based program is the proactive way to manage your cyber posture as every move and measure should be in response to the related risk - not in response to a breach after the fact.
 The NIST Cybersecurity Framework promotes this strategy and is helping to give businesses and organizations that are critical to our economy guidance in making cybersecurity management a priority.